zalenix/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

 * There are instructions that describe how to set up test run parallelization in **Jenkins**.

+* The *Can Find Grid Row* and the *Can Choose A Spec* tests require special configuration, as specified in [portalfx-extensions-msportalfx-resource.md](portalfx-extensions-msportalfx-resource.md) and [portalfx-extensions-msportalfx-browse-blade.md](portalfx-extensions-msportalfx-browse-blade.md).

+* Many tests currently rely on the CloudService extension, as specified in [portalfx-extensions-msportalfx-cloudtest-create-browse.md](portalfx-extensions-msportalfx-cloudtest-create-browse.md).

 * You can use The **MsPortalFx-Test** framework that runs tests against the Microsoft Azure Portal.

 **MsPortalFx-Test** is an end-to-end test framework that runs tests against the Microsoft Azure Portal.
 It tests extension interactions with user behavior, moreso than extension interactions with the Portal.
 Its open source contribution model focuses on partner needs instead of internal Portal needs.
 It is distributed independently from the SDK to allow developers to develop tests in the same language as the extension.